-Food Safety and Inspection Service: What are the Next Steps for Implementation?
+What are the Next Steps for Implementation (Phase 2)?

-- As previously explained: - Establishments will be given time (until January 4, 2016 or April 4, 2016 depending on their size) to collect the necessary initial in-plant validation data. - FSIS issued instructions to IPP and EIAOs on December 17, 2015 in FSIS Notice 78-15 on how and when to document noncompliance if an establishment lacks initial in-plant validation data. - In the meantime, IPP are continuing to verify initial validation requirements following the instructions in FSIS Directive 5000.6 Performance of the Hazard Analysis Verification (HAV) Task and are instructed not to cite the lack of in-plant validation data as the only reason for the documentation of noncompliance.
+- As previously explained: - Establishments will be given time (until January 4, 2016 or April 4, 2016 depending on their size) to collect the necessary initial in-plant validation data. - FSIS will issue further instructions to IPP on how and when to document noncompliance if an establishment lacks initial in-plant validation data. - In the meantime, IPP are to continue to verify initial validation requirements following the instructions in FSIS Directive 5000.6 Performance of the Hazard Analysis Verification (HAV) Task and are not to cite the lack of in-plant validation data as the only reason for the documentation of noncompliance.